-East Sixth as we know and love it today is an eclectic blend of shops, restaurants, dive bars and cocktail bars.
+East Sixth as we know and love it today is an eclectic blend of shops, restaurants, dives, and cocktail bars.
 It’s also quite new–in relation to Dirty or West Sixth–with the gentrification of east Austin surging in the past 10 years.
-Here are some of my favorite East Sixth Street establishments you won’t want to miss when you visit.

-What I love about Shangri-La is they’re all about having fun.
-If you’re not having fun, it’s your fault, not theirs.
+What I love about the people at Shangri-La is they’re all about having fun.
+If you’re not having fun, then it’s your fault–not theirs.

 1016 E. 6th St. — Website